Table of Contents

 Hermopolis had been the religious center where people worshipped the first baboon god, Hedjer.
 After they ousted Hedjer, the people of Hermopolis took Babi as their principal deity during the Old Kingdom of ancient Egypt.
 Years later, during the Roman rule, Hermopolis would become the religious center where people worshipped the god of wisdom, Thoth.

 As a deity, Babi had all the features of a baboon.
 He was aggressive, sex-driven, and uncontrollable.
 This representation could have been a symbol of the wild side of Ancient Egypt.

 - High libido

-People worshipped him to appease that violence and to have virility in life and death.
+People worshipped him to appease that violence and to retain virility both in life and in death.